Last Revision: 9 September 2018

 In the publishing house Edition Orient in Berlin four bilingual Arabic-German children's books have appeared with my translations from Arabic into German.
 The stories are by Fauziya Raschid (Bahrain), Fuad Qa'ud (Egypt), Samira Schafik (=Samira Shafik) (Egypt), Walid Taher (Egypt) and Rania Zaghir (Lebanon).
 They are illustrated by Fuad al-Futaih (Yemen), Racelle Ishak (Lebanon), Ihab Schakir (=Ihab Shaker) (Egypt) and Walid Taher (Egypt).
 These books are suitable for Arab and German children alike and they are often used in classroom for German speaking learners of Arabic and for Arabic speaking learners of German.
 While they are primarily made for the amusement of children, they are useful for adult learners of foreign languages as well.
 For the prices in Germany, see my list Arabische Kinderbücher in deutscher Übersetzung (in German).

-Poems for children in my translation from Arabic to German have appeared in the Arche Kinder Kalender (Arche children's calendar).
-In this mulilingual calendar, which is edited by the Internationale Jugendbibliothek München (International Youth Library Munich), poems from all over the world are presented in translations together with the original texts and the original illustrations.
-For the Arche Kinder Kalender I have translated an anonymous poem from Lebanon from a collection by Najla Jreissati Khoury (illustration: Hiba Farran) (see September of Arche Kinder Kalender 2017) and a poem from the Egyptian dialect by Salah Jahine (Egypt) (illustration: Walid Taher (Egypt)) (Arche Kinder Kalender 2018).
-As of the year 2019 this calendar will appear as Der Kinder Kalender in the publishing house Edition Momente.
-For 2019 there is an anonymous poem with illustrations by Hiba Farran.
+Poems for children in my translation from Arabic to German have appeared in a mulilingual calendar, which is edited by the Internationale Jugendbibliothek München (International Youth Library Munich).
+In this calendar, which had at first the title Arche Kinder Kalender (Arche children's calendar), poems from all over the world are presented in translations together with the original texts and the original illustrations.
+For this calendar I have translated an anonymous poem from Lebanon from a collection by Najla Jreissati Khoury (illustration: Hiba Farran, see Arche Kinder Kalender 2017) and a poem from the Egyptian dialect by Salah Jahine (Egypt) (illustration: Walid Taher (Egypt), see Arche Kinder Kalender 2018).
+Starting from the 2019 edition, the calendar of the International Youth Library Munich is published as Der Kinder Kalender in the publishing house Edition Momente.
+For Der Kinder Kalender 2019, I have translated an anonymous poem with illustrations by Hiba Farran.

 In November 2016 I was invited to the 13.
 Hamburger Märchentage (Hamburg Days of Fairy Tales) which had the main subject Märchen aus Arabien (Fairy Tales from the Arab World).
 I read from my translations and a gave the talk Kinderbücher aus der arabischen Welt in zweisprachigen Ausgaben, nicht nur für arabische Kinder (Children's Literature from the Arab World in bilingual editions for children in Germany).
 The talk took place in the children's library of Hamburg Kinderbibliothek Hamburg (Kibi) and the audience were librarians, educators and teachers.